-The Truth About Kyra Sedgwick and Kevin Bacon's 30-Year Marriage
+The Truth About Kyra Sedgwick and Kevin Bacon's Enduring 32-Year Marriage - E!
+Online

 "It was hard because I had grown up in a family where you do what the husband wants," she explained.
 "But it was very remote where we lived, and we didn't have a big social life.
 I needed the pulse of the city.
 My mental health was at stake...I was just like, 'I am going crazy and we have to move back.'"

 Her admission launched one of the couple's rare fights, a battle they waged for some six months.
 But, she says, "We got through it just by knowing that no one was going anywhere."
-Eventually they landed on the city's Upper West Side, a move Bacon concedes was the right one.
+Eventually they landed in the same spot: the city's Upper West Side, a move Bacon concedes was the right one.

 Proving the best relationships really are a series of give and takes, she, in turn, accepted his need to add another line to his resume.
-He joined up with older sibling Michael Bacon to form The Bacon Brothers, a musical duo that's produced eight rock, soul, folk and Americana albums since 1997.
-Accepting he'd have another obligation dragging him away from the family on top of his film gigs was initially tough, she admits: "It was wonderful that he had [another] creative outlet.
+He joined up with older sibling Michael Bacon to form The Bacon Brothers, a musical duo that's produced nine rock, soul, folk and Americana albums since 1997.
+Accepting he'd have another obligation dragging him away from the family on top of his film gigs was initially tough, she admitted: "It was wonderful that he had [another] creative outlet.
 But it wasn't always like, 'Yay!
 I'm with the band.'"

 These days, though, she's committed to full groupie status, digging the expression of pure joy her husband has when performing.
 Plus, of course, as she told Good Housekeeping, "He's sexy."